Title: Section 505.10 - Transportation for medical care and services.

-(iii) The recipient has a disabling physical condition which requires the use of a walker or crutches and is unable to use a taxi, livery service, bus or private vehicle;
+(iii) The recipient has a disabling physical condition which requires the use of a walker, crutches, or other mobility assistive equipment, and is unable to use a taxi, livery service, bus or private vehicle;

 (3) Criteria for ordering nonemergency ambulance transportation.
-Nonemergency ambulance transportation may be ordered when the recipient is in need of services while being transported to a provider of medical services which can only be administered by a NYS certified emergency medical technician (or higher level of certification), who is an employee or volunteer member of an ambulance service.
+Nonemergency ambulance transportation may be ordered when the recipient is in need of medical treatment or medical monitoring while being transported to a provider of medical services which can only be administered by a NYS certified emergency medical technician (or higher level of certification), who is an employee or volunteer member of an ambulance service.

 (4) Recordkeeping.
-The ordering practitioner must note in the recipient's patient record the condition which justifies the practitioner's ordering ambulette or nonemergency ambulance services and maintain a copy of the completed form required by paragraph (1) of this subdivision.
+The ordering practitioner must note in the recipient's patient record the condition which justifies the practitioner's ordering of ambulette or nonemergency ambulance services and maintain a copy of the completed form required by paragraph (1) of this subdivision.

 (5) Audit and claim review.
 An ordering practitioner, or a facility or program submitting an order on the practitioner's behalf, which does not comply with this subdivision may be subjected to monetary claims and/or program sanctions as provided in section 504.8(a) of this Title.

 (d) Prior authorization. (l) Generally, prior authorization must be obtained before transportation expenses are incurred.
-Prior authorization is not required for emergency ambulance transportation or Medicare approved transportation by an ambulance service provided to an MA-eligible person who is also eligible for Medicare Part B payments.
-If transportation services are provided in accordance with paragraph (e)(7) of this section, the individualized education program or interim or final individualized family services plan of an MA eligible person will qualify as the prior authorization required by this subdivision.
+Prior authorization is not required for emergency ambulance transportation or Medicare approved transportation by an ambulance service provided to an MA recipient who is also eligible for Medicare Part B payments.
+If transportation services are provided in accordance with paragraph (e)(7) of this section, the individualized education program or interim or final individualized family services plan of an MA recipient will qualify as the prior authorization required by this subdivision.

 (2) Requests for prior authorization may be made by the MA recipient, his or her representative, or an ordering practitioner.

-(3) The recipient, his or her representative, or ordering practitioner must make the request in the manner required by the prior authorization official.
+(3) The recipient, his or her representative, or ordering practitioner must make the request in the manner required by the prior authorization official and the department.

-(5) Each social services district must inform applicants for and recipients of MA of the need for prior authorization in order for transportation expenses to be paid under the MA program and of the procedures for obtaining such prior authorization.
+(10) Each prior authorization official must inform recipients of MA of the need for prior authorization in order for transportation expenses to be paid under the MA program and of the procedures for obtaining such prior authorization.

-(6) The prior authorization official may approve or deny a request for prior authorization, or require the ordering practitioner to submit additional information before the request is approved or denied.
+(11) The prior authorization official may approve or deny a request for prior authorization or require the ordering practitioner to submit additional information before the request is approved or denied.

-(7) The prior authorization official must use the following criteria in determining whether to authorize payment of transportation expenses in accordance with subdivision (d) of this section:
+(12) The prior authorization official must use the following criteria in determining whether to authorize payment of transportation expenses in accordance with this subdivision:

-(i) when the MA recipient can be transported to necessary medical care or services by use of private vehicle or by means of mass transportation which are use by the MA recipient for the usual activities of daily living, prior authorization for payment for such transportation expenses may be denied;
+(i) when the MA recipient can be transported to necessary medical care or services by use of private vehicle or by means of mass transportation which are use by the MA recipient for the usual activities of daily living, prior authorization for payment for ambulette, TNC, taxi or livery services may be denied;

 (vi) when the medical care and services needed are available within the common medical marketing area of the MA recipient's community, prior authorization for payment of transportation expenses to such medical care and services outside the common medical marketing area may be denied;

 (e) Payment.
-(1) Payment for transportation expenses will be made only when transportation expenses have been prior authorized except for emergency ambulance transportation or Medicare approved transportation by an ambulance service provided to an MA-eligible person who is also eligible for Medicare Part B payments or in other instances determined by the department, such as during a declared state of emergency.
+(1) Payment for transportation expenses will be made only when transportation expenses have been prior authorized except for emergency ambulance transportation or Medicare approved transportation by an ambulance service provided to an MA recipient who is also eligible for Medicare Part B payments or in other instances determined by the department, such as during a declared state of emergency.